katratzi/web-hugo-tzyi/content/posts/morrigan-goddess-of-war-fate.md

 +++
 Hello!

 This is our second article focusing on showcasing some of the art we have for our upcoming turn-based strategy title.
-If you missed our previous look at our first deity, you may want to check that article out ([https://www.tzyi.dev/posts/fand/](https://www.tzyi.dev/posts/fand/ "https://www.tzyi.dev/posts/fand/")), where we explain the original concept of including Celtic goddesses in our game, and their incorporation into our skill tree system.
+If you missed our previous look at our first deity, you may want to check that article out ([Fand - Goddess of Mist](https://www.tzyi.dev/posts/fand/ "https://www.tzyi.dev/posts/fand/")), where we explain the original concept of including Celtic goddesses in our game, and their incorporation into our skill tree system.

 Today we’re showcasing the art we have for the Goddess that governs Conflict, Morrigan: